The famous 'whodunnit' has become a soap staple, allowing fans to share their theories over a long-running storyline.

 Ian had descended into a world of blackmail and secrecy by the time he was attacked in The Queen Vic.

-But it was old rival Phil who did the deed, having been instructed to do so by Ian's former friend and, at the time, his wife, Sharon!
+But it was old rival Phil who did the deed, having been instructed to do so by Ian's former friend and, at the time, wife, Sharon!

 Sharon was out for blood after discovering Ian had locked her son Denny (Bleu Landau) in a cabin on the pub's party boat, and therefore inadvertently facilitated the teen's death from drowning.

 Of course, Ian survived the attempt on his life, but his friendship with Sharon was broken.
+A rather sad consequence indeed.

 5. Who ran over Max?